High Blood Pressure (Hypertension)

 - difficulty with language and speech

 Researchers have noticed that people over the age of 65 who have high blood pressure have more scarring in their brains.
 The higher their blood pressure, the more scarring is shown.
 Although there is no cure, the series of strokes can be slowed or stopped by making lifestyle changes and taking medications prescribed by your healthcare provider to reduce blood pressure.
+A recent study called SPRINT MIND suggests that maintaining a systolic blood pressure target of less than 120 mm Hg may reduce the risk of developing mild cognitive impairment as well as decrease the development of scarring in the brain.

 High blood pressure is one of the main causes of end-stage renal (kidney) disease.
 This is because it creates extra stress on the blood vessels throughout your body.
 This can eventually damage your blood vessels.
 That can result in damage to the kidneys, where they can no longer filter wastes and remove fluids effectively.
 This kind of kidney failure must be treated either through a medical treatment called dialysis or with a kidney transplant.